codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 The Codefresh Runtime:

-* Integrates with Argo Workflows and Argo Events to run Delivery Pipelines (hybrid environment), and with Argo CD and Argo Rollouts to implement GitOps deployments for progressive delivery
+* Integrates with Argo Workflows and Argo Events to run Delivery Pipelines (hybrid environment), and with Argo CD and Argo Rollouts (both hosted and hybrid environments) to implement GitOps deployments for progressive delivery
 * Ensures that the installation repository and the Git Sources are always in sync, and applies Git changes back to the cluster
-* Receives events and information from the customer's organization systems to execute workflows
+* Receives events and information from the customer's organizational systems to execute workflows

 {::nomarkdown}
 <br>
 {:/}

 #### Codefresh Application Proxy
 The Codefresh Application Proxy (App-Proxy) functions as the Codefresh agent.
-Deployed as a service in the Codefresh Runtime, the App-proxy is exposed externally through ingress controllers/load-balancers.
+Deployed as a service in the Codefresh Runtime, the App-Proxy is exposed externally through ingress controllers/load-balancers.
 It is the single point-of-contact from the Codefresh Clients, the Codefresh Platform, and any organizational system to the Codefresh Runtime.

 **Routing**
 The App-Proxy: